 - Optional Garnishes: shredded cheese pico de gallo, lime wedges, chopped cilantro, tortilla chips

 - Prep and chop all the produce.
 Check the beans, for any small rocks or debris.

 - Set out a 6-quart Instant Pot.
 Add the oil, chopped onions, bell peppers, garlic, and chopped cilantro.
 Set on SAUTE and cook the aromatics for 3-5 minutes to soften.

 - Add in the cumin, oregano, salt, chipotle peppers, bay leaves, black beans, and vegetable broth.
 Stir well.

 - Lock the lid into place and set the IP on PRESSURE COOK HIGH for 40 minutes.

 - Once the timer goes off, perform a natural release and let the pot rest for 15-20 minutes.
 Once the steam valve button drops, it is safe to open the pot.

 - Stir the soup.
 If it seems very thick add another ½ – 1 cup of broth.
+Stir in the lime juice.
 Taste, then salt and pepper as needed.